dstodev/palworld-server/README.md

 ## Backups

 This script creates a backup of important server files in `./backups/`:
 `./script/backup.sh --force`

-Backups are created automatically when the server is stopped, and can be further automated by e.g. a cron job.
+Backups are created automatically when the server is stopped.
+You can further automate them using e.g. a cron job.
 See `./script/backup.sh` for details.

 ### Restore from backup

 To restore from backup, unzip the backup file you want:
 `tar -xjf ./backups/backup-timestamp.tar.bz2`

 Replace the files in `./server-files/Pal/Saved` with the files from the backup.